 - Use hashtags wisely – Hashtags are labels used to categorize your post, making it easier to be discovered by the audience.
 Ideally, you want to have at least 11 relevant hashtags to go with your post.
 This is the right mix that lets you broaden your reach without overwhelming the audience with a massive wall of hashtags.

-- Get a good camera – If you want to take killer photos, you need a great camera and travel gear like this, take your time get the right gear for the job, and then go forth and have loads of fun in the Balkans.
+- Get a good camera – If you want to take killer photos, you need a great camera and travel gear like this, take your time, get the right equipment for the job, and then go forth and have loads of fun in the Balkans.

 - Consider a photography tour – here is one, with a guide in Croatia